 Monroe 1860 sans Top Cover

 The 1860 is one in a line of four Monroe 1800-series high-end programmable calculators.
 The 1810, the entry-level calculator in the series, provides user-definable function keys (which are simple linear learn-mode programs), but does not provide program editing functions.
 The 1830, cuts back on the number of user-definable function keys offered on the 1810, reassigning these keys to programming functions.
 Both the 1810 and the 1830 provide a selection of business and scientific functions.
 The 1860 (as exhibited here) is geared toward statistical functions, and the 1880 is set up as a mathemetical/scientific calculator.
-Both the 1860 and 1880 dispense with the user-definable keys of the 1810/1830, in favor of additional math functions All of the machines in the 1800-series share a common hardware architecture, with a multi-chip Large Scale Integration microcoded CPU designed by Computer Design Corporation called the "ATL" chipset, a minimum of 7K-bytes of ROM containing the microcode for the system, and 1.5K-bytes of RAM used for housekeeping.
+Both the 1860 and 1880 (in general) ispense with the user-definable keys of the 1810/1830, in favor of additional math functions All of the machines in the 1800-series share a common hardware architecture, with a second-geenrationl multi-chip Large Scale Integration microcoded CPU designed by Computer Design Corporation called the "ATL" chipset, a minimum of 7K-bytes of ROM containing the microcode for the system, and 1.5K-bytes of RAM used for housekeeping.
 Additional RAM, apparently up to a an additional 7.5K-bytes, provides space for memory registers and program step storage.

 The Monroe CR-2 Mark Sense/Punched Card Reader